HeySkidee/practice/README.md

 idc i want it asap. speed run it then think about life.

+u already wasted so much time on bs. now uk on what spending time will worth it. do this experiment of grind till 22

 suffering in a job and getting money is better than suffering for college studies or other bullshit and getting nothing
 <details>
 <summary>rich</summary>